chariotsofiron/colonizer/README.md

 ## How it works

 Events are recorded to the in-game chat log.
 Colonizer communicates with the browser to acess the page's HTML using Chrome's [DevTools protocol](https://chromedevtools.github.io/devtools-protocol/).
-The chat messages are parsed and the state of the game is updated.
-The basic events are adding cards, removing cards, monopoly, and robbing.
+Colonizer parses the chat messages and updates the game state.
+The game events include receiving cards, discarding cards, monopoly, trading, and robbing.
 The only event that adds uncertainty to the game state is robbing.

-The program keeps track of every state the game could be in, and future events narrow this space.
+The game state is represented using a 4x5 matrix (4 players, 5 resources each).
+Each cell represents the number of cards a player has for a given resource.
+When one player robs another, it creates new possible states for the game.
+The expected number of cards each player has can be calculated by taking the average of the possible states.
+Events such as trades or spending cards reduces the number of possible states.

 ## Future plans

 - Refreshing the page clears the chat log and the program is unable to resume.
 The ability to start tracking a game in progress is being worked on.
 - Track development cards
+- Track dice rolls